-The mining industry is heading rapidly towards modernization, with smart mining operations increasing threefold by 2025.
-Automation is playing a key function in this transformation and has the potential to increase productivity and improve safety and working conditions.
-Transportation in mines is a repetitive task that is well suited to autonomous vehicles which operate around the clock.
-Private cellular networks connect those vehicles to coordinate paths and exchange mission-critical information.
+Automation is playing a key function in transforming the mining industry with the potential to increase productivity and improve safety and working conditions.
+Transport in mines is well suited to autonomous vehicles which operate around the clock.
+Private cellular networks (LTE) connect vehicles and coordinate paths and exchange safety-critical information.

-The biggest challenge this presents is recognising the challenges of radio propagation within the mine and modelling the variables.
-For example, the transmitters and receivers are constantly on the move which can cause reflections, scattering and other diffraction phenomena.
-In addition, the terrain within the mine is constantly changing.
-Modelling the impact of these changes on network coverage needs to be managed frequently, otherwise, operators run the risk of communication failures.
+The biggest challenge in an open mine is radio propagation and modelling the variables.
+As a result of the transmitters and receivers constantly moving, they cause reflections, scattering and other diffraction phenomena.
+Add to that the constant terrain in the mine.
+Modelling the impact of these changes on network coverage frequency is essential to avoid communication failures.

-Prospective planning: Understanding the impact of terrain changes is essential to network planning.
-HTZ Communications features a prospective planning function to allow operators to model these challenges over a given period.
+Understanding the impact of terrain changes is essential to network planning.
+HTZ Communications features a prospective planning function to allow operators to model these challenges over time.
 These plans can include the best location for fixed transmitters and the best coverage achieved.
 Operators can manage their activities more efficiently and remove the risk of communication failures.
 Identifying communication not-spots allows operators to use gap fillers or trailers to fill areas without coverage.